GMR-AI/GMR-AI/README.md

 The application of this technology is quite straightforward.
 As we mentioned in our installation segment, you simply need to clone their repository and then use our run.py program, replacing theirs.

-It’s important to note that there’s a small chance (7.3%) that the 3D reconstruction might fail and not produce a precise result.
-If this happens, the entire process needs to be repeated.
+It’s important to note that there’s a small chance (around 7.3%) that the 3D reconstruction might fail and not produce a precise result.
+However, the as we constantly do the reconstruction, the map will correct itself next time.
+The really important part is to make sure the initial reconstruction you receive is accurate, as it is the moment the coverage planning is processed.

 Below is an image of the final reconstruction, which can be viewed through the MyGMR app.